-In Excel, there are mainly two types of references: Relative and Absolute (although there is another reference called mixed reference).
+In Excel, there are two main types of references: Relative and Absolute (although there is another reference type called a mixed reference).
 In this article, we will discuss the difference between absolute and relative references.
+To demonstrate these concepts, we’ll use the following dataset, containing columns for Employee Name, Base Salary, Transport Fee, Provident Fund Rate, and Provident Fund.

-What Is Relative Reference in Excel?
+What Is a Relative Reference in Excel?

 In Excel, columns are represented Alphabetically, and rows Numerically.
 To reference the first cell, you can use A1 where A is the column and 1 is the row.